juliamwangi123/django_photo_gallery/README.md

 6. Collect static files:
 '''
    python manage.py collectstatic
 '''

-Configure your web server to serve static files from the directory specified in the local settings file.
+7.Configure your web server to serve static files from the directory specified in the local settings file.
 See the following Django documentation